 The inspector was satisfied that staff helped residents to maintain contact with their families.
 Families were encouraged to visit and stay for a meal or a snack with the residents.
 The inspector saw where regular frequent contact was maintained between the staff and the relatives when residents so wished.

-The inspector saw that staff facilitated visits with family members outside of the centre.
+The inspector saw that staff facilitated visits with family members outside of the centre and home visits were supported.
 Transport and escort services were provided when required.